xZixz/my_note/note.md

 - Fix `def` snippet and add macro for adding blank line after `def` block - **Done**
 - Try `bridge` pattern to Achievement models by adding like `AchievementImp` for each achievement
 - Reinvestigate `statically typed languages` and `dynamically typed languages`
+- Add a tmuxinator remote to dev machine at EA